Top Credit Cards for Travel Points and Rewards | 2025 Update

 Emergency Medical and Dental Benefit – cardholders can be reimbursed up to $2,500 for medical expenses if they or an immediate family member becomes sick during a trip that’s 100 miles or more away from home.

-Rental Car Privileges - instant Executive Level status with National Rental Car and special car rental privileges with Avis and SilverCar.
+Rental Car Privileges - instant Executive Level status with National Rental Car and special car rental privileges with Avis and Hertz.
 The Executive status with National is the big perk here.

 Not only do you save up to 25% on your car rentals once your Chase Sapphire Reserve card is linked with your account, but you also get to skip the line and head straight to the Executive section and pick whichever car you want.

-This not only saves time, but the cars in this section are always newer and nicer than the rest.
+This not only saves time, but the cars in this section are newer and nicer.

-Chase Offers - a list of offers is constantly updated on the Chase website when you’re logged into your account. $10 back when you spend $50 at Cole Haan, $50 back when you spend $200 at Omni Hotels, etc.
+Chase Offers - a list of offers is constantly updated on the Chase website. $10 back when you spend $50 at Cole Haan, $50 back when you spend $200 at Omni Hotels, etc.

 I check these offers every month.
-You have to click and “add offer to your card” for Chase to register the purchase and award the resulting statement credit.
-On average, I earn about $100 back in statement credits each year for purchases I would have normally made.
+You have to click “add offer to your card” for Chase to register the purchase and award the resulting statement credit.
+On average, I earn between $100 and $300 back in statement credits each year for purchases I would have normally made.

 Capital One Venture X